Stephen-Seo/AnotherAURHelper/README.md

 The `devtools` package is required.

-The `python-packaging` and `python-toml` packages are required for the Python script to run.
+The `python-toml` package is required for the Python script to run.

 ## Create the CHROOT